Premiering in 2020

 A brood of dark clouds eclipsed the moon, darkening the night sky, the lawn, the forest.
 Like a little match being ignited among the trees, a light appeared in the woods, flickering, disappearing, then reappearing once more with the sweep of the pines.
 It grew brighter, swelling like a heartbeat, as it approached the edge of the forest and the tree line.

-He readjusted his eyes, wondering if his imagination was conjuring images, the remnants of a lingering dream, the spectral aftermath of late-night pleasures.
+He readjusted his eyes, wondering if his imagination was conjuring images, the remnants of a lingering dream, the spectral aftermath of late-night whiskey.

 But the light breached the forest and entered the grounds, floating across the grass, making its way toward Briarcliffe, toward him, as if it knew he was standing there, watching it from the window.